 Miro offers a unique Service for visual collaboration that is designed to allow Users to create, collaborate and centralize communication through interactive online virtual whiteboards.
 Customer maintains sole control over the types and content of all Customer Content it submits to the Service.

 During the Subscription Term, Customer may access and use the Service only for its internal business or personal purposes in accordance with the Documentation and this Agreement, including any usage limits in an Order.
 This includes the right to copy and use the Software as part of Customer’s authorized use of the Service.

-Customer may designate a User as an administrator (or “master” administrator) with control over Customer’s Service account, including management of Users and Customer Data, as described in the Documentation.
+Customer may designate a User as an administrator with control over Customer’s Service account, including management of Users and Customer Content, as described in the Documentation.
 Customer is fully responsible for its choice of administrators and any actions they take.
-Customer agrees that Miro’s responsibilities do not extend to the internal management or administration of the Service for Customer.

 If you created an account using an email address belonging to your employer or other entity, you represent and warrant that you have authority to create an account on behalf of such entity and further acknowledge that Miro may share your email address with and control of your account may be taken over by such entity (as the “Customer”).
 Upon such takeover, the administrator controlling the account may be able to (i) access, disclose, restrict or remove information from the account, (ii) restrict or terminate your access to the Service and (iii) prevent you from later disassociating such account from the Customer.